houssem8520/object-application/README.md

 ```
 ---
 **NOTE**
-For mor infomations, Swagger docs is available in his adress 127.0.0.1:8080/docs
+For mor infomations, Swagger docs is available in this adress `http://127.0.0.1/docs`

 ---